Student artwork, girl with blue hair and morphed face

 Student Surrealist Art Exhibit

-The Dalí Museum’s Student Surrealist Art Exhibit: “Fears and Fascinations of the Fantastic”
+The Dalí Museum’s Student Surrealist Art Exhibit: “obsession, disintegration and reinvention”

-Initiated in 1985, this annual juried art exhibition presents work by Pinellas middle and high school students that explores ideas and visions similar to those of Salvador Dalí and the surrealists.
-This year’s theme, “Fears and Fascinations of the Fantastic,” encourages students to explore the irrational, the spontaneous, the marvelous, the enigmatic and the dreamlike.
+Initiated in 1985, this annual juried art exhibition presents work by middle and high school students that explores ideas and visions similar to those of Salvador Dalí and the surrealists.
+This year’s theme was inspired by the artist’s periods of obsession, disintegration and reinvention, each reflected in his artistic style, techniques and self-expression.
+With these broad themes, students are invited to explore one or more of these concepts in their own artwork.

 Check out The Dalí’s video resources for the Student Surrealist Art Exhibit: